Afrobeats finally gets its groove on | DW | 02.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Afrobeats music has taken the world by storm.
-Hit after hit featuring African artists has been trending on charts across the world.
+Hit after hit featuring African artists has been trending on charts across the globe.
 But why now?

 "Time is of the essence," Nigerian singer Tems croons on Afrobeats star Wizkid's 2021 summer hit,"Essence".
 Viewed over 67 million times on YouTube, and millions more times when counting remixes on TikTok and Instagram, "Essence" was a pandemic summer hit.